 When children are assessed and identified with SEND, we ensure that their needs are met and additional support is given where required, either within school or in collaboration with specialist external agencies.
-Children with SEN are taught and managed sensitively with a view to promoting their personal safety and wellbeing as well as inclusion in all school activities as far as this can be reasonably arranged as well as promoting independence.
+Children with SEN are taught and managed sensitively with a view to promoting their inclusion in all school activities as far as this can be reasonably arranged as well as promoting independence.